 For additional information on legal proceedings, see "Description of the Bank - Legal Proceedings".

-The Bank has made objections to and is defending the complaints regarding damages by Lindarflot, BM Valla's former chairman and the United Silicon claimants as described above.
 The extent and outcome of the legal proceedings or investigations, as the case may be, as well as any effect on the Bank, remain uncertain.

-The Bank is also exposed to risks of lawsuits or other claims inherent in its role as a financial intermediary and consultant to third-party businesses through its Investment Banking division.
+The Bank is also exposed to risks of lawsuits or other claims inherent in its role as a financial intermediary and consultant to third party businesses through its Corporate & Investment Banking division.
 These risks include potential liability for the Bank's role in determining the price of a company and for advice the Bank provides to participants in corporate transactions and in disputes over the terms and conditions of trading arrangements.
-The Bank also faces the possibility that counterparties in the above-mentioned activities, as well as trading transactions will claim that the Bank failed to properly inform them of the associated risks.
+The Bank also faces the possibility that counterparties in the above mentioned activities as well as trading transactions will claim that the Bank failed to properly inform them of the associated risks.